* Images shown are of mature plants

 3. Pruning: A year after planting your Cherry Tree, prune in the late winter, while it's still dormant.
 Shape the tree to encourage horizontal branch growth with space between branches.
 Prune once a year as necessary to remove weak, drooping branches.

-FGT Tip: Surround your Cherry Tree with a thin layer of mulch each spring, and avoid organic fertilizers for best results.
+FGT Tip: Surround your Cherry Tree with a thin layer of mulch each spring.

 |Amount of Order||Shipping Charge|

 |Mature Width:||10-15 ft.|